tomaszrudnik/soc-home-lab/detections/process-execution/logic.md

 This search uses token-based matching rather than exact string comparison, making it reliable even when XML field extraction is unavailable.
+The term `powershell` is treated as a search token and matched anywhere in the raw event, including executable paths and command-line arguments.

 ```spl